-Except where exceeded by these instructions, Milliken recognizes CRI document104 as a minimum standard for installation.
+APPLICABLE CRI INSTALLATION METHODS: Except where exceeded or modified by this instruction, Milliken recognizes the CRI Carpet Installation Standard 2011 as the minimum acceptable standard for the installation of its carpet products.

-NOTE: Installation contractor is responsible for reasonable inspection of the product prior to installation and for maintenance of dyelot integrity during installation.
+NOTE: Installation contractor is responsible for reasonable inspection of the product prior to installation and for maintenance of dye lot integrity during installation.
 Milliken will not be responsible for visible defects after carpet has been installed.

 GENERAL: All Milliken modular carpet is designed for installation without permanent adhesives.
 This allows easy removal and reinstallation.
 Installation contractor should review these instructions before starting the actual installation.
 As a first preference, Milliken strongly recommends the use of a Milliken Certified Installation Contractor to install its products.
-As an alternate source, Floor Covering Installation Board (FCIB) certified contractors as well as companies that can document that they employ installers certified at the C-2 level or higher by the International Certified FloorCovering Installers Association (CFI) are also recognized as viable sources of quality installation.
+As an alternate source, Floor Covering Installation Board (FCIB) certified contractors as well as companies that can document that they employ installers certified at the C-2 level or higher by the International Certified Floorcovering Installers Association (CFI) are also recognized as viable sources of quality installation.